awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/50-dynamic-scaling.md

 3. Navigate to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created scaling policy in the **Scaling Policies** tab.
 4. The dynamic scaling policy **reduces** the capacity at the times with low demand using the **average CPU utilization** metric.

+{{% notice note %}}
+Because predictive scaling starts launching instances only **beginning of each hour**, you have to wait for the end of the hour to see dynamic scaling in action alongside predictive scaling.
+To save time you can proceed with this next chapters.
+{{% /notice %}}

 Now you have predictive and dynamic scaling polices in place to ensure application responsiveness at the times of increased demand. **You have successfully completed the first task** you've been asked to do. **Great work!**